tardate/LittleArduinoProjects/playground/Led4Digit7Segment/README.md

 in 12/24 hour clock displays.

 Although pin assignments vary, they all operate in a similar manner:

 * a pin is common to a specific LED segment that is repeated across all digits e.g. pin 8 = "top bar of the digit"
 * another pin is common to all elements in a given digit e.g. pin 6 = "all elements in the first digit"
 * creating (powering) a circuit across the two pins will light the selected segment in the selected digit
 * the "common anode"/"common cathode" terminology basically indicates the polarity of the circuit.
-Common cathode means
+Common cathode means all the LED segments share a common cathode (negative pole) and are switched on by pulling segment pins high.

 ### SMA420564

 So much for theory; the hardest thing tends to be finding the right datasheet!
 I was unable to find a datasheet matching the part I have - stamped as an "SMA420564" - but figuring it out just takes a little poking around with a 5V + resistor probe.